BavoDC/BavoDC.github.io/index.md

 ---
 I am a doctoral researcher at the Department of Accountancy, Finance and Insurance at the Faculty of Economics and Business at KU Leuven, under the supervision of professor dr [Katrien Antonio](https://katrienantonio.github.io/).
 My research focuses on the development and evaluation of predictive modeling techniques within actuarial science.
 In my research, I assess the performance of both statistical and machine learning methods.
 Another part of my research focuses on the development of fraud detection models using social network features.
 Here, I examine both the methodological and practical part.

+A detailed overview of my work experience and skills is given in the [About](./about.html) tab.
+For a more formal overview, click [here](./cv.html).
+If you are interested in my publications, click on this [link](https://lirias.kuleuven.be/cv?Username=U0095171).

 # Personal links
 * [Github page](https://github.com/BavoDC)
 * [Researchgate](https://www.researchgate.net/profile/Bavo-De-Cock)